-How your wine ferments depends on a number of factors: juice, yeast, temperature, sulfites, etc. Monitoring your airlock can give you a good visual idea of how your wine is doing.
-Using plastic wrap and a rubber band on the small jug of wine you drew off can help keep fruit flies from getting to your juice as it ferments.
+How your wine ferments depends on a number of factors: juice, yeast, temperature, sulfites, etc. Use quality juice like Walker’s Wine Juice and try to keep the temperature between 65-80 degrees.
+Monitoring your airlock can give you a good visual idea of how your wine is doing.
+Using a paper towel or a peice of cheese cloth and a rubber band on the small jug of wine you drew off can help keep fruit flies from getting to your juice as it ferments.
 Also, clear containers such as carboys allow you to see how the fermenation is proceeding through the various stages.
 Keeping good records each year can help you eliminate problems that may occur in your winemaking procedures.

 The “lees” or sediment is created during fermentation by dead yeast cells and other particles settling to the bottom of your container.
 The commercial yeast strains available can create a compact layer making it easier to rack your wine without drawing much of the sediment into the siphon tube.
-In some instances, unusual lookng formations can occur along with normal settling.
+In some instances, unusual looking formations can occur along with normal settling.
 These can be due to particles of tartaric acid dropping out of your wine along with the sediment.
-Though most aren’t as unusual as in the upper right photo, this is fairly common for wines that have a higher beginning acid level.

 Tartaric acid, the dominant acid found in grapes, helps give wine its tartness.
 In instances where the beginning acid in your juice is high, you may observe tartrate crystals forming on the bottom of the carboy, along with the lees, during fermentation.
 Also, excess tartaric acid can be forced to precipitate by putting your nearly finished wine through a cold stabilizing process.
 Lowering your wine’s temperature to between 28 – 30 F. for two to four weeks can help excess tartaric acid settle out more quickly assuring it won’t form naturally, over time, in the bottle.

 The earth’s atmosphere abounds with all kinds of yeast, molds and bacteria.
 This juice has been inoculated with the proper amounts of Potassium Metabisulfite to eliminate the wild yeast and any other undesirable organisms in the juice.
-By using the wine yeast included in this package, you will be able to easily control the fermentation in your wine.
+By using wine yeast, you will be able to easily control the fermentation in your wine.

 A basic fact of chemistry is that alcohol plus oxygen yields acetic acid or vinegar.
 Therefore, always keep air away from wine after the initial violent fermentation.